 It’s no secret that Microsoft products dominate the landscape in the world of personal and business computers.

-Add in Outlook.com email, the Skype communications suite, the Bing search engine and their various other software and web-based offerings and it’s easy to see why Microsoft is one of the largest and most successful tech companies ever.
+Add in the Edge browser, Outlook.com email, the Skype communications suite, the Bing search engine and their various other software and web-based offerings and it’s easy to see why Microsoft is one of the largest and most successful tech companies ever.

 As you might expect, with so many Microsoft products and services being used daily by so many people, there are always hordes of folks looking for help and/or tech support for something or another from the folks in Redmond.